 These positions are funded by a Federal Title III Grant.

-For more information about peer tutoring or information about how to become a peer tutor please contact Darren S. Ortega, the TLC Coordinator, at TLC@manhattantech.edu, or the Student Retention Specialist.
+For more information about peer tutoring or information about how to become a peer tutor please contact Darren S. Ortega, the Director of Academic Resources & Testing, at TLC@manhattantech.edu.

 The easiest way to meet with a peer tutor is to come to the TLC and talk with one.
 You can also send an email to TLC@manhattantech.edu.
 Please be specific about what you need assistance with and when you are available.